mvanwinkleias/blog_posts/2023-05-10-package_shell_walkthrough/2023-05-10-package_shell_walkthrough.md

 That, and everything is in the "root" of the project.
 There's no organization here.

-### A "First" Project - Conclusion

-You SHOULD use a template system.

-## Template Systems

-How should an ideal project template behave?!

 ### Basic Assumptions

 * You live in an ecosystem.